 The controversy catapulted the previously obscure Pre-Raphaelite Brotherhood to notoriety and was a significant contributor to the debate about Realism in the arts.
 The painting’s use of symbolic realism led to a broader movement in which composition was combined with realistic detail.

 - The ladder, leaning against the back wall, referring to Jacob’s Ladder

 - The dove on the ladder represents the Holy Spirit

 - The sheep seen through the door represent the future Christian flock

-- Jesus’ bleeding hand symbolises the stigmata and foreshadowing Jesus’ crucifixion.
+- Jesus’ bleeding hand symbolizes the stigmata and foreshadowing Jesus’ crucifixion.
 Some of the blood has fallen onto his foot.

-- A young boy, who would later be known as John the Baptist, brings in water to wash the wound, symbolising the later baptism of Christ
+- A young boy, who would later be known as John the Baptist, brings in water to wash the wound, symbolizing the later baptism of Christ

 - Joseph assistant represents Jesus’ future Apostles, witnesses this event

 John Everett Millais